MicrosoftDocs/azure-devops-docs/docs/pipelines/process/variables.md

 ---
-title: Pipeline variables | Azure Pipelines or Team Foundation Server
+title: Pipeline variables
+titleSuffix: Azure Pipelines & TFS
 description: Pipeline variables are name-value pairs defined by you or provided by Build or Release Management.
 You can use variables as inputs and in your scripts. ms.topic: reference ms.prod: devops